 The screening committee plays a very important role in the hiring process.
 The primary goal of recruiting and hiring highly qualified applicants is better achieved by bringing together individuals who understand the requirements of the position and are committed to the goals of the department.
 The procedures regarding screening committees are as follows:

-The Hiring Agent must list the members of the screening committee and designates the chairperson of the screening committee in the Recruitment Plan.
+The Department Chair must list the members of the screening committee and designates the chairperson of the screening committee in the Recruitment Plan.
 The Committee Chairperson cannot be a direct report of the position that is being filled.
 The Civil Rights Director, or designee, may serve as an ex-officio member of the screening committee.
-If, after the Plan is approved, any change occurs in the committee composition, the Hiring Agent shall notify the Civil Rights Office at the time of the change.
-Screening Committees should be limited to seven members unless approved otherwise.
+If, after the Plan is approved, any change occurs in the committee composition, the Department Chair shall notify the Civil Rights Office at the time of the change.

-The Hiring Agent shall describe in the Recruitment Plan the scope and function of the screening committee in reviewing applications, recommending potential candidates, interviewing, and providing commentary on the final candidates to the Hiring Agent.
+The Department Chair shall describe in the Recruitment Plan the scope and function of the screening committee in reviewing applications, recommending potential candidates, interviewing, and providing commentary on the final candidates to the Department Chair.
 The chairperson of the committee shall endeavor to achieve a diverse composition.

 The committee shall be convened and meet regularly.